vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ## 4) Genomic tracks

-This section deals with the various types of genomic tracks we may want to build in order to visualize them on the [Integrative Genomic Browser](https://igv.org/).
+This section deals with the various types of genomic tracks we may want to build in order to visualize them on the [Integrative Genomic Browser](https://igv.org/) as well as produce metaplots.
 Genomic tracks may be in `.bedgraph` (plain text) or `.bigwig` (indexed binary) format.
 The [bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) command from [deeptools](https://deeptools.readthedocs.io/en/develop/) is used to produce them.

 The following instructions will describe how to make both normalized tracks and tracks scaled by the spike-in factor.
 It is advised to produce both types of tracks for comparison.